syncfusion-content/ej2-react-docs/ej2-react/combo-box/getting-started.md

 # Getting Started

-This section explains how to create a simple **ComboBox** component and configure its available functionalities in React.
+This section explains how to create a simple **ComboBox** Component and configure its available functionalities in React.

 To get start quickly with React ComboBox, you can check on this video: